jpjpcs/42_Exam_Rank_2/README.md

 ##📝 **Last Notes**

 I also followed Filipe Duque github regarding the exercices organization, Luís Balsa github regarding exercice resolution and JCluzet github to know how to launch the exam simulator.
+In my github I only have the exercices I made to study to the exam (I don´t have all the exercices.
+So it´s better for you to check Filipe Duque and Luís Balsa githubs).

 - Filipe Duque github: https://github.com/fduquea/42_exams?tab=readme-ov-file
 - Luís Balsa github: https://github.com/LuisBalsa/42_Exam_Level_2